sketch-hq/svgo-compressor/README.md

 - `indent`: Indent number when pretty printing SVGs
 - `multipass`: Run the optimization 10 times
 - `floatPrecision`: The precision of the numbers to use in all the plugins
+- `debug`: Print some logs to help debug the SVGO configuration

 ### SVGO Plugins